(taken from a manuscript written circa 1972)

 addition to the club's immediate interests, social and sports, it developed

-early an interest in providing activities for the children of the town.
+an early an interest in providing activities for the children of the town.

 One of the earliest of these was the sending of a Jaffrey boy and girl to the